imsethuraman/Marketing-Campaign-Performance-Analysis/README.md

 Which campaign drives higher new customer acquisition Which channel delivers the best ROI
-Where to allocate budget for maximum impact
+Where to allocate the budget for maximum impact

 🛠️ Tools & Skills Used